 WD also goes the extra mile with password protection and hardware encryption.
 And if you’re looking to make a fashion statement, you can select a My Passport in a range of color options.

-It hits around 150MB/s during both read and write tests, which is about mid-range for HDDs, but in terms of price you can get this drive for around $130 / £120, or even go up to 10GB if you're feeling particularly storage hungry.
+It hits around 150MB/s during both read and write tests, which is about mid-range for HDDs, but in terms of price you can get this drive for around $130 / £120, or even go up to 10TB if you're feeling particularly storage hungry.
 That's way better than you'll find on SSDs, and actually beats most internal HDDs if you start comparing them.
 It's USB 3.0 compatible too, so you've got a drive that'll plug into most PCs and laptops.
 In fact, if you're a regular laptop user, this is super handy for extending the pitiful storage you find in most machines.
 Just as a word of warning, though: this does require external power, and comes with its own power unit, so it's slightly less portable than other drives.

 When you think about what external hard drives are actually used for, then suddenly durability becomes essential.
 While it might look like a doggy chew-toy, the LaCie Rugged portable HDD is as tough as they come, and even has a rubber cover around the edges to dampen the shock from any impacts.
 DO NOT TRY THIS AT HOME, but you can drop this thing from a fair height and it'll stay perfectly intact.

 If you're someone who is a little careless with how they pack their bag, or you genuinely take your PC files on more extreme outings, then this is the external HDD for you.
-It comes in all kinds of variations, to suit all connection types, including USB 3.0, mini-USB, USB-C and multi-input versions.
+It comes in all kinds of variations, to suit all connection types, including USB 3.0, mini-USB, USB Type-C and multi-input versions.